 The service area has changed a lot since it opened, when it was known as 'Aust'.
 Back then it could be found at M4 J21 and was positioned much closer to the landmark.
 The redundant old building is now expected to become a leisure centre for disabled children and young people.
 Its history has all the details.

 Although the service area was renamed in 1993, during the 2021 fuel crisis, the national highway authority displayed the name "Aust services" on all their electronic signs.
-The policy does say that it should be called "Severn View".
+Their policy does say that it should be called "Severn View".

-Despite its small size, GRIDSERVE chose Severn View as the location of one of 11 new electric vehicle charging hubs in 2022, with six high-powered chargers going live in June 2022, alongside the existing medium power ones.
+Despite its small size, GRIDSERVE chose Severn View as the location of one of their first electric vehicle charging hubs, with six high-powered chargers going live in June 2022, alongside the existing medium power ones.
 Space was left for additional chargers to be provided if the demand rises.

 The current amenity building is a very simple structure (an old transport café) that is arguably the smallest of any motorway service area in the UK, depending on a few technicalities.
 What Severn View does have is just one shower facility as part of a small washroom area, a tiny shop in the middle, and a small dining area.
 The walk to the toilets is only a few metres and takes you past all the facilities that the service area offers.

 Its small size was one of the factors in Transport Focus calculating a 72% satisfaction score in Spring 2019, making it the worst site in England.
 Moto explained that they would be focusing improvements on it over the following year.
 By the next survey it recorded a middling 89%, which improved to 94% in 2023.

 Moto have held planning permission to build an external Greggs store in front of the service area building since February 2020.
 Construction was never pursued as they were looking at introducing the Greggs into the existing dining area instead.

-Moto are also hoping to build a new Changing Places facility next to the entrance lobby.
+Moto also built a new Changing Places facility next to the entrance lobby in early 2023.